ils94/LOTROToSpeech/Tutorial/Files/configuring_TLSET.md

 **Tip:** Resize the Quest Window as much as you can, and leave the it away from your Chat, because if you leave it close, the OCR may read your chat window.
 Also, increase the font size of the Quest Window, but do not increase it too much, else, the text will become too big and will add Scrollbars.
 The text must be 100% visible in the screen for the OCR to detect it.

 After you are done setting everything, you can minimize it (do not close LOTRO To Speech) and press "Ctrl + Alt" to enable the TTS.

-You can change the voices for LTSET by opening the file (or creating the file) named "voice.txt" inside the program root folder, and paste in the first line one of the voices from those files:

 Now, you are ready for the next step: